CSA Z462 Arc Flash Training – Electrical Safety Compliance Course

 Carbon trading on the Chicago Climate Exchange began at $1 per metric ton in January 2004.
 Prices swung wildly, reaching a $7 peak value in May 2008 before crashing to $0.10 in October 2009.
 Speculators who entered the carbon market on May 30, 2008, lost 98.6% of their investment.

-Imagine how they might have fared if SEC rules had compelled utility companies, the Chicago Exchange and U.S. Climate Action Partnership (USCAP) members to truthfully disclose what was going on in Congress and the IPCC.
+Imagine how they might have fared if SEC rules had compelled utility companies, the Chicago Exchange and U.S. Climate Action Partnership (USCAP) members to truthfully disclose climate risks and what was going on in Congress and the IPCC.
 Imagine the roller coaster ride that GE, Exelon and Munich Re investors could take, as more sordid details come out of the IPCC, concerns soar about U.S. deficits, jobs and credit ratings, and taxpayer anger rises over climate fraud, subsidies and sweetheart deals.

 Even USCAP members are beginning to recognize those realities, the questionable "science" behind IPCC disaster scenarios, the declining odds for passage of new climate laws and the plummeting value of "seats at the negotiating table."